 Abraham Justified by Faith: 4:1-12.
-Abraham and David found eternal favor in God's sight by believing God's promises. .
+Paul gives two historical examples to prove that justification is by faith and not by works.
+Abraham and David found eternal favor in God's sight by believing God's promises.
 Abraham is the father of Jews.
 He believed that justification does not come by the deeds of the law.
 Paul asks, “Was Abraham saved by works or was it by faith”?
 Paul says “For what does the scripture say”?
 Whenever we seek spiritual answer, we should ask what the Scriptures say about it.
 Abraham believed God and it was counted to him as righteousness (Gen 15:6).
-Despite his sin the gift of righteousness covered his sin (4:7).
-The word counted or imputed means “to put to one’s account”.
-There are two ways we might be declared righteous. we can't earn righteousness by good work (Rom 3:20).
+Despite Abraham's many weaknesses and sin, the gift of righteousness covered all his sins (4:7).
+The word counted or imputed means “To put to one’s account”.
+There are two ways we might be declared righteous.
 If we earn it by work, salvation would not be a gift.
 Abraham was justified apart from works.
 Paul also introduces the testimony of King David to support this argument.
-Paul introduces the testimony of two to strengthens his argument (Deut 19:15).
+Paul introduces the testimony of two to strengthen his argument (Deut 19:15).
 They believed in God's promises to find favor in his sight.
 David describes the blessedness of the man to whom God imputes the righteousness without works (Psalm 32:1, 2).
 Abraham lived before the law and David lived under the law.
 Both of them were justified by faith apart from works.
-In the Old Testament only sins were covered but they are taken away at the cross of Christ (John 1:29).
+In the Old Testament only sins were covered but they are taken away at the cross of Jesus Christ (John 1:29).
 Now believer’s sins are not reckoned against them because they have been reckoned against Christ on the cross (1 Pet 2:24, 2 Cor 5:21).
 Abraham was justified by faith before he was circumcised (Gen 15:6).
 Abraham was circumcised 14 years after he was declared righteous (Gen 17:25, 26).
-Circumcision was a sign of covenant between God and His chosen people (Gen 17:9-14).
+Circumcision was a sign of covenant relationship between God and His chosen people (Gen 17:9-14).
 Abraham is the father of all those who believe (4:11).
 So justification is by faith alone apart from works.